smosgr/triahome/docs/development.md

 │
 ├── static/
 ├── templates/
+│
 ├── docs/
+│   ├── architecture.md
-├── .env
+│   ├── development.md
+│   └── product.md
+│
 ├── .gitignore
 ├── README.md
 └── requirements.txt
 ```

 The structure will evolve as the application grows.

 Avoid introducing additional architectural layers until they solve a concrete problem in the developing application.

 ## Dependency Management